Classical school (criminology): Spiritual explanation of crime

-Spiritualistic understandings of crime stem from an understanding of life in general, that finds most things in life are destined and cannot be controlled, we are born either male or female, good or bad and all our actions are decided by a higher being.
-People have held such beliefs for all of recorded history; “primitive people regarded natural disasters such as famines, floods and plagues as punishments for wrongs they had done to the spiritual powers”.
+Spiritualistic understandings of crime stem from an understanding of life in general that finds most things in life are destined and cannot be controlled: we are born either male or female, either good or bad, and all our actions are decided by a higher being.
+People have held such beliefs for all of recorded history; "primitive people regarded natural disasters such as famines, floods and plagues as punishments for wrongs they had done to the spiritual powers".
 These spiritual powers gained strength during the Middle Ages as they bonded with the feudal powers to create the criminal justice system.
-Under a spiritualistic criminal justice system, crime was a private affair that was conducted between the offender and the victim’s family.
-However, this method proved to be too vengeful, as the state took control of punishment.
+Under a spiritualistic criminal justice system, crime is a private affair that is conducted between the offender and the victim's family.
+However, this method proved to be too vengeful, and the state took control of punishment.
 Spiritual explanations provided an understanding of crime when there was no other way of explaining crime.
 The problem with this understanding is that it cannot be proven true, and so it was never accepted.

+Neo-Classicism

+The Neo-classical school (criminology) of the 19th century contributed modifications to pure Classical thought, led by French thinkers such as Henri Joly and René Garraud.
+It recognized the limits of people in terms of their rationality, separating sane adults from the mentally ill adults, children, the elderly.
+These revisions bring doubt to the certainty of deterrence preventing crime due to 'rationality' by taking into consideration that the idea of rationality is subjective to the experiences, opinions, and totality of a human being.
+However, the Neo-classical school retained its emphasis on the rational actor theory save for the identified exceptions.
+Burke suggests that most of the modern legal system is still caught on the 'awkward theoretical compromise of the rational actor model.'